Debra Beck, RN, MBA, Executive Director

 Other General Information

-All medical care and treatment provided at the University Health Center is confidential.
-Medical records, patients’ bills, and other patient information are released only with the specific written authorization of the patient, unless required by law.
+The University Health Center is a covered entity of the Health Insurance Portability and Accountability Act of 1996 and the health-care services provided are confidential.
+Medical records, patient bills, and other patient information are released only with the specific written authorization of the patient, unless required by law.

-The University Health Center is a member in good standing with the American College Health Association and is fully accredited by the Accreditation Association for Ambulatory Health Care.
+The health center is a member in good standing with the American College Health Association and is fully accredited by the Accreditation Association for Ambulatory Health Care.